slickage/adness/README.md

 * admin: The administrators emails for registration and payment notification
 * site: The URL of this server
 * bitcoin: The number of confirmations before a payment is considered paid
+* regions: The geographical regions that an auction/ad/bid can contain
+* rounds: The number of and configurations for each recalculation round

 **NOTES:**
 * Properties in config.js can be overriden using a [.env](http://ddollar.github.io/foreman/#ENVIRONMENT) file and [foreman](https://github.com/ddollar/foreman).